Tintedfireglass/xmrig-compiler-script/README.md

 nano config.json

-After the nano text editor opens copy the config.json file from the repository to your empty file and click ctrl+S to save it.
+After the nano text editor opens copy the config.json file from the repository to your empty file.
+Replace the "TYPE YOUR XMR ADDRESS" with your xmr address and click ctrl+S to save it.
 After it has saved click ctrl+X to quit the nano application.

 # Step 3 - running the miner